122 results found

 Culley DM, Funke SW, Kramer SC, et al., 2016, Integration of cost modelling within the micro-siting design optimisation of tidal turbine arrays, RENEWABLE ENERGY, Vol: 85, Pages: 215-227, ISSN: 0960-1481

-Funke SW, Kramer SC, Piggott MD, 2016, Design optimisation and resource assessment for tidal-stream renewable energy farms using a new continuous turbine approach, Publisher: PERGAMON-ELSEVIER SCIENCE LTD
+Funke SW, Kramer SC, Piggott MD, et al., 2016, Design optimisation and resource assessment for tidal-stream renewable energy farms using a new continuous turbine approach, Publisher: PERGAMON-ELSEVIER SCIENCE LTD

 Jacobs CT, Piggott MD, Kramer SC, et al., 2016, On the validity of tidal turbine array configurations obtained from steady-state adjoint optimisation, ECCOMAS Congress 2016 - Proceedings of the 7th European Congress on Computational Methods in Applied Sciences and Engineering, Vol: 4, Pages: 8247-8261